-1. For starters kiwi children are battling against obesity.
+For starters, kiwi children are battling against obesity.
 With 1 in 8 children being obese and a further 21% of children being overweight, New Zealand is the third most obese nation in the world.
-Over the years the kiwi diet has seen an increase in energy dense, poor nutrient diet with little change in physical activity.
-Fizzy drinks are high in sugar and is used for quick energy when consumed.
+Over the years the kiwi diet has seen an increase in energy-dense, a poor nutrient diet with little change in physical activity.
+Fizzy drinks are high in sugar and are used for quick energy when consumed.
 However, when sugar isn’t used up they get stored in our body as fat.
 Another research has shown that carbonated drinks increased the production of ghrelin.
-Ghrelin, also known as the “hunger hormone” is a hormone which increases the urge to eat.
+Ghrelin, also known as the “hunger hormone” is a hormone that increases the urge to eat.
 Due to the increase in this hormone people are more likely to eat therefore, we can see an increase in weight.

-2. Sugar in these beverages aren’t the only problem we need to look at.
-Sodas have a lot of chemicals that effect the physiology of a child dramatically.
-One common toxin found in these beverages is Caffeine.
-For adults the effects of caffeine can be very mild in moderate consumption however the same cannot be said for children.
+Sugar in these beverages isn’t the only problem we need to look at.
+Sodas have a lot of chemicals that affect the physiology of a child dramatically.
+One common toxin in these beverages is Caffeine.
+For adults, the effects of caffeine can be very mild in moderate consumption.
+However, it is not the same for children.
 Some research has shown children who drink caffeine regularly had decreased attention spans.
 Caffeine can also affect children’s sleep drastically affecting their studies.

-3. Another reason why children should stay away from carbonated drinks, is that it can weaken their bones.
-Phosphoric acid is a chemical used to enhance the flavour of carbonated drinks.
-But due to the properties of this chemical, the minerals instead of reaching your bones it is excreted out your body.
+Another reason why children should stay away from carbonated drinks is that it can weaken their bones.
+Phosphoric acid is a chemical used to enhance the flavor of carbonated drinks.
+But due to the properties of this chemical, the minerals instead of reaching your bones leave out your body.
 Ultimately we will have low calcium levels in our bones or weakened bones.
-There has been a correlation between having weak bones as a child and bone related problems as an adult.
+The research shows a correlation between having weak bones as a child and bone-related problems as an adult.

 Adults have the biggest influence on children when it comes to diet and the food children consume.
 Adults must be aware of the consequences it has on children in the long run.
 Fizzy drinks may be more delicious for kids due to all the sugar.
 But adults must educate children about the importance of health if we want to get healthier as a nation.